Deepak91490/Hospital-Emergency-Room-Analysis-Power-BI-Project/README.md

 # Hospital-Emergency-Room-Analysis-Power-BI-Project
-This project involves a comprehensive descriptive analysis of an emergency room dataset covering April 2023 to October 2024, using Power BI for data visualization and reporting.
-The goal was to uncover key operational insights to support better patient care and resource management.
+## Project Objective
+The objective of this project is to analyze emergency room patient data using Power BI to uncover operational insights that can help improve patient flow, satisfaction, and resource management.
+By examining key metrics such as patient wait times, satisfaction scores, referral patterns, admission rates, and peak busy periods, the project aims to:
+- Identify operational bottlenecks affecting patient experience.
+- Highlight periods of high patient volume to optimize staffing and resource allocation.
+- Understand patient demographics and referral trends to improve service delivery.
+- Provide actionable recommendations for enhancing emergency room efficiency and patient care outcomes.
+## Dataset